Aceinna/docs_openrtk/intro/what-is-openimu.rst

 Open-Source Embedded Software
 ------------------------------
-OpenIMU hardware runs an open source stack written on top of FreeRTOS and standard ARM Coretex libraries.
+OpenIMU hardware runs an open-source stack written on top of FreeRTOS and standard ARM Coretex libraries.
 The open-source stack includes EKF (Extended Kalman Filter) algorithms that can be used directly or customized for application specific use.
 The overall system loop is typically configured to run at 800Hz ensuring high quality aliasing-free measurements for processing.
 Also included in the OpenIMU embedded software platform are drivers for various GPS receivers, customizable SPI and UART messaging, and customizable settings that can be adjusted run-time and permanently.
 A number of predefined settings are defined for baud rate, output date rate, sensor filter settings, and XYZ axis transformations.
 Core OpenIMU embedded software: